This post may contain affiliate links. See our disclosure policy.

 More Brownie Recipes

 This is a recipe for good ol’ plain chocolate brownies.
-It is a no-frills homemade brownie recipe.
+It is a no-frills homemade recipe.
 If you are looking to try some other brownie variations, give one of these a try:

 - Pretzel Crust Cheesecake Brownies